 Deep Draw Stamping Materials

-Trans-Matic produces high precision, high quality deep drawn parts using a wide range of materials.
-We work with raw materials up to 0.180” (4.5mm) thick, and can create parts up to 8” (200mm) long.
+Trans-Matic produces high precision, high quality deep drawn parts using a wide range of deep draw stamping materials.
+We work with raw materials up to 0.180” (4.5mm) thick, and can create parts up to 12” (200mm) long.
 We will work with you, as needed, to determine the best material for your parts based on application, performance, and manufacturing requirements.

-Low carbon steel is the basic metal of choice for most deep drawn stampings.
-It can be used to manufactured a huge variety of parts at low per-piece costs.
+Low carbon steel is the metal of choice for most deep drawn stampings.
+It can be used to manufacture a large variety of parts at low per-piece costs.
 Trans-Matic produces millions of carbon steel parts every year, and can deliver even the most complex parts efficiently and cost-effectively.

 Low carbon steel exhibits a number of desirable characteristics for the metal stamping process, including: